SnowWhiteEPFL/edweiss/README.md

     <img src="https://github.com/user-attachments/assets/e99269de-b772-4064-8a23-1c5cc9cfa896" width="480">
 </p>

-## EdWeiss Application
+## 📱 EdWeiss Application
-To run the app on Android, run `./start-expo.sh`.

-Make sure that you have the execution write on `start-expo.sh`, if not, please run `sudo chmod +x start-expo.sh`, also make sure you downloaded the latest developer build on Expo.
+This is the main Android and iOS EdWeiss app, we are using React Native with Expo benefiting its massive ecosystem of libraries and utilities.

+To start the application, install the Expo development build on [Expo website](https://www.expo.dev/) then run one of the "Start application" VSCode tasks (or alternatively, use `npx expo start` directly in the `edweiss-app` folder).

-## EdWeiss Cloud Functions
+## 🔥 EdWeiss Firebase
+This is the EdWeiss backend, using Google's Firebase cloud infrastructure.
+We use Cloud Functions for all our sensitive business logic (basically any write to the database) for security and planning reasons.

-To deploy the functions to Firebase, run `./deploy-functions.sh`.
+To deploy the functions to the Cloud, run the "Deploy functions" VSCode task (or alternatively, use `firebase deploy --only functions` directly in the `edweiss-functions` folder).

-Make sure that you have the execution write on `deploy-functions.sh`, if not, please run `sudo chmod +x deploy-functions.sh`.
-Make sure you have the Firebase CLI tools installed on your system.

-## EdWeiss Model
+## 🧊 EdWeiss Model
-To update the model in the application and cloud functions, run `./update-model.sh`.

-Make sure that you have the execution write on `update-model.sh`, if not, please run `sudo chmod +x update-model.sh`.
+This represents all the core types and functions of the app, any changes to this folder should be updated using the "Update model" task.

-## Recommended VSCode extensions
+## 🛠️ Recommended VSCode extensions
 `ES7+ React/Redux/React-Native snippets` to quickly generate React Native code snippet (use `rnfe`).

 `Expo Tools` to get intellisense for Expo config.